Zoom Dual Monitors | Setup

 Zoom Dual Monitors

-Zoom’s guide for this process is pretty straightforward, but the process itself can be a bit challenging.
-Since some apps may not function as you want them to, you might need to make a couple of additional changes.
+Zoom’s guide for this process is pretty straightforward, but the process can be challenging.
+Since some apps may not function as you want, you might need to make additional changes.

 What Are the Technical Requirements for Dual Zoom Monitors?